phiresky/joint-multilingual-speech-recognition-and-language-id/paper.md

 ## Base Model overview

-The authors chose a encoder-decoder architecture, with a CNN+LSTM based encoder and two parallel decoders, one using Soft Attention, one using Connectionist temporal classification (CTC).
+The authors chose a encoder-decoder architecture, with a CNN+LSTM-based encoder and two parallel decoders, one using Soft Attention, one using Connectionist temporal classification (CTC).

 ## Input Encoder

 The authors use an image processing pipeline for the encoder.
 The input audio is thus formatted like an RGB image, with the y coordinate being the feature index and x being time.
-The first channel is the spectral features described in [@sec:input], and the second and third channel are delta and deltadelta features of the first channel.
+The first "color" channel is the spectral features described in [@sec:input], and the second and third channel are delta and deltadelta features of the first channel over time.

-The encoder consists of two parts, a convolution network and a recurrent network.
+The encoder consists of two parts, a convolutional network and a recurrent network.
 The convolutional network is taken directly from the first six layers of the VGG Net architecture [@vgg], as seen in [@fig:vgg].
 Due to the two pooling layers, the dimensionality of the spectral input image is reduced 4 times in both the time and feature dimension.
 For simplicity, we will refer to $t$ as 1/4th of the input time dimension, so the encoded state can be indexed by $t$.

-![VGG Net for image processing - first 6 layers [@vgg]](img/vgg16-cutoff.png){#fig:vgg}
+![Original VGG Net for image processing - first 6 layers [@vgg].
+For our use, the input dimension is $4t\times 43\times 3$.](img/vgg16-cutoff.png){#fig:vgg}

-The convolved input is then fed into a bidirectional LSTM with 320 cells in each direction, which results in a encoded vector dimension ($h_t$) of 640 scalars per time step $t$.
+The convolved input is then fed into a bidirectional LSTM with 320 cells in each direction, which results in a encoded vector dimension ($\vec{h}_t$) of 640 scalars per time step $t$.

 This hidden state is then decoded with two separate decoders in parallel, one based on attention and one based on CTC.

 ## Decoder A (Attention-based)

-First the input sequence $\vec{x}_1,\dots,\vec{x}_{4t}$ is encoded to $\vec{h}_1,\dots,\vec{h}_t$ with the above described VGG+BLSTM.
+First the input sequence $\vec{x}_1,\dots,\vec{x}_{4t}$ is encoded to $\vec{h}_1,\dots,\vec{h}_t$ with the VGG+BLSTM described above.
 The goal is to get $l \leq t$ output characters $c_1,\dots,c_l$.
 The soft attention weights $a_{lt}$ are calculated based on three values: The attention on the same input for the previous output ($a_{(l-1)t}$), the current encoded state $\vec{h}_t$, and the previous hidden decoder state $\vec{q}_{l-1}$.

 The encoded state is then combined weighted with the soft alignment to get the input of the decoder network $\vec{r}_l = \sum_t{a_{lt}\vec{h}_t}$.
 The decoder is another (unidirectional) LSTM layer, followed by a softmax layer: